dalyai33/NurseSim/README.md

 # NurseSim+
  Our team is working to create an AI-Powered Clinical Simulation for Nursing Education.
  We have been hired by OHSU to research, develop, and deliver a product that can be actively used by current and future nursing students.
+After our timeline of 1 year is over, we will have a fully functioning AI powered Story Board Video Game, that tests the students knowledge on Nursing Concepts, while maintaining an engaging environment.

  # Connect to Git with SSH (Secure Shell)